-Religious texts or what some people believe are divine commands, such as the Ten Commandments, are able to influence morality only to the extent that they are able to influence people’s behaviour.
+Religious texts or what some people believe are divine commands, such as the Ten Commandments, are able to influence morality only to the extent that they are able to influence the dominant models of behaviour.
 In places, times, and among groups of people where this influence is absent, such as the present age in the case of some of the Ten Commandments, they have no effect on people’s behaviour.

 I suspect that most people are not aware that Nietzsche would have been outraged by the comic-book depiction of his concept of the Superman, since the comic-book Superman uses his superhuman powers to save and serve those who are weaker than he is, which is a complete perversion of Nietzsche’s idea, rather than using his superior powers, strength, and intellect to dominate over and subjugate them in order to accomplish his aims, whatever these happen to be.